thehobbit85/json2env/README.md

-# Create Custom Env file for Config.js from a JSON file
+# Creates a Custom Env file for Config.js from a JSON file

 ### install
 ```shell